Operation Earnest Will

 Background

 The operation ran from July 1987 to September 1988.
 The United States Navy reflagged eleven Kuwaiti tankers under the Stars and Stripes and escorted them through the Strait of Hormuz during the Iran-Iraq War's Tanker War phase.
 Iran had mined the strait and attacked neutral shipping to pressure Gulf States supplying Iraq.
-The USS Stark, USS Samuel B. Roberts, and the guided-missile cruiser USS Vincennes (which shot down Iran Air Flight 655) all became part of the operation's contested legacy.
+The USS Stark, USS Samuel B. Roberts, and USS Vincennes (which shot down Iran Air Flight 655) all became part of the operation's contested legacy.